-- Individual assessment of development needs Board members complete a self-assessment of the knowledge and skills required to fulfill their role as Board members, as part of a competency assessment process.
-Individual development needs are reviewed annually with the Chair and Deputy Chair to identify appropriate development opportunities for members during the upcoming year. - 2.
-Participation on Committees Members of Board Committees may require specific training on topics relevant to the work of the Committee.
+- 2. Participation on Committees Members of Board Committees may require specific training on topics relevant to the work of the Committee.
 The Committee Chair or the Director, Governance and Legal Services will advise Committee members of relevant education opportunities as information becomes available. - Except in extraordinary circumstances, no member would attend more than 2 conferences, courses or colleges outside the province in a year.
-This does not include the governance sessions or other training sessions that the Chair deems appropriate for the development of a member. - Defensive driving and emergency first aid are requirements for any Board member who operates a motor vehicle to conduct work for the WCB.
+This does not include the governance sessions or other training sessions that the Chair deems appropriate for the development of a member. - 3.
+Defensive driving and emergency first aid are requirements for any Board member who operates a motor vehicle to conduct work for the WCB.